WithoutInternetTechnology/wit-ionic-sdk/README.md

 ### What can WIT do for me?

-It gives you the unique value to be there for your customers anytime, even when they are offline.
-You can make your service available for emerging markets, traveler abroad and anybody who have a smartphone which is not connected to the Internet.
+It gives you the unique value to stay connected to your customers anytime, anywhere even when they are offline.
+You can make your service available for emerging markets, travellers abroad and anyone who has a smartphone not connected to the Internet.

 ### How does it work?

-WIT uses SMS to proxy APIs calls to your backend, the data will be received through a promise as a regular http requests.
+WIT uses SMS to proxy APIs calls to your backend, the data is received through a promise like regular http requests.

 ### How should I use WIT?

-We suggest to proxy **ONLY light APIs requests**, the performance of receiving the data is proportionally related the amount of data.
+We suggest you proxy **ONLY light APIs requests** as the latency receiving the data is proportionally related to the amount of data making up the request.
 This service is meant to be used for **mission critical data**.

 We can help in optimizing your request to be faster and use less SMS, [[contact us](alessio@witsdk.com)]() for more informations.